Corona: Other languages

 Restrictions for visitors and escorts at the hospital

-In order to avoid infection, at the moment our patients may only be accompanied by and receive visits from one fixed relative.
+In order to keep infection away from patients and staff, at the moment our patients may only be accompanied by and receive visits from one fixed relative.

-This limitation does not apply to critically ill patients and patients who can receive visits in outdoor areas.
+The restriction does not apply for critically ill patients and patients who can receive visits in outdoor areas.

 Contact the relevant department if you are in doubt.

 Wear a face mask and keep your distance

 Visitors and inpatients

 Visitors should go directly to the patient’s room to minimise contact with others.

 All visitors must wear a face mask at all times when inside the hospital.
 A disposable face mask is required at all departments, outpatient departments, etc. Cloth face masks are not permitted.